g41797/odin-itc/flat/docs/matryoshka-unified-api-reference.md

 Pool_Get_Mode :: enum {
     Available_Or_New,  // use stored item or create New_Only,          // always create
-    Available_Only,    // stored only — no creation
+    Available_Only,    // stored only — no creation; on_get never called
 }

 Pool_Get_Result :: enum {